 - Trade regular dairy milk for lactose-free and lactose-reduced milk or other non-dairy milk products like soy or almond milk.

 - Look for yogurt with live/active bacterial cultures.
 The digestive process with these cultures lowers the lactose content that actually enters your system, so you may tolerate it better.

 - Try harder, aged cheeses (like pecorino and Parmesan), which have less lactose than regular cheeses.
 A hint: look at “sugars” on the nutrition label.
 If the number is 0, then there’s no lactose in the cheese.

 - Switch your bowl of ice cream for sorbet or fruit bars, which should contain only fruit, water, and (non-lactose) sugar.

 - Eat non-dairy sources of calcium to keep your bones strong, like salmon, and dark green leafy vegetables, such as spinach, as well as fortified foods like cereals and orange juice.

-To combat a possible lack of dietary calcium, you might need a calcium supplement to make sure that you're getting enough of this vital nutrient, but don’t start taking a supplement without consulting your doctor.
+To combat a possible lack of dietary calcium, you might need a calcium supplement, ideally with magnesium and vitamin D, to make sure that you're getting enough of this vital nutrient.
+However, don't start taking a supplement without consulting your doctor.